Toggle parameter between two values

 data using the Simulation Data Inspector UI, see Export Data to the Workspace or a File.
 The

 Simulink.SimulationData.Parameter object, accessible as an element in the

-Dashboard blocks can only connect to real scalar signals.
+Except for the Dashboard Scope block and the Display block, dashboard blocks can only connect to real scalar signals.

-You cannot use the Connection table to connect a Dashboard block to a block that is commented out.
-When you connect a Dashboard block to a commented block using connect mode, the Dashboard block does not display the connected value until the you uncomment the block.
+You cannot use the Connection table in the block dialog to connect a dashboard block to a block that is commented out.
+When you connect a dashboard block to a commented block using connect mode, the dashboard block does not display the connected value until the you uncomment the block.

-Dashboard blocks cannot connect to signals inside referenced models.
+Dashboard blocks cannot connect to model elements inside referenced models.

-When you simulate a model in external mode with the Default parameter behavior set to Inlined, Dashboard blocks can appear to change parameter and variable values.
+When you simulate a model in external mode with the Default parameter behavior set to Inlined, dashboard blocks can appear to change parameter and variable values.
 However, the change does not propagate to the simulation.
-For example, the Gain block displays changes made to its Gain parameter using the Dashboard blocks, but the Gain value used in the simulation does not change.
+For example, Gain blocks display changes made to the Gain parameter using the dashboard blocks, but the Gain value used in the simulation does not change.

 To see workspace variables in the connection table, update the model diagram using Ctrl+D.

 To programmatically connect a dashboard block to a tunable parameter or a

 variable, use a